 - 3.2.1.1 CTD Calibration Salinity samples will be taken on every cast, or as specified by the Chief Scientist.
-If requested, a Survey Technician will run Autosal salinometer analyses during the cruise and record the readings on an Autosal log. - 3.2.2 MARMAP Bongo Tows A 60-cm aluminum Bongo frame with 505-μm mesh nets, or 333-μm, flow meters, hard plastic cod-ends, and a 40-kg lead weight for a depressor will be used in standard Marine Assessment Monitoring and Prediction (MARMAP) Bongo tows.
+Water should be drawn from bottles fired in water of a consistent salinity.
+Avoid taking salinity samples in the rain.
+Clearly mark each crate of salinity samples with cruise number and dates to avoid post processing confusion. - 3.2.2 MARMAP Bongo Tows A 60-cm aluminum Bongo frame with 333-μm or 505-μm mesh nets, flow meters, hard plastic cod-ends, and a 40-kg lead weight for a depressor will be used in standard Marine Assessment Monitoring and Prediction (MARMAP) Bongo tows.
+The nets and accompanying hardware will be supplied by the scientific party.